xcart/xcart-docs/_pages/kb_en/modules/product_filter.md

    * **Enable "Attributes" filter**: If enabled, the filter block will display the choice of attributes available for the products.

      {% note info %}
      For the "Attributes" filter to be displayed, you need to have attributes set up in your store.
-For more info on the configuration of attributes, refer to the section {% link "Product classes and attributes" ref_T90ZcEpP %}.
+For more info on the configuration of attributes, see {% link "Product classes and attributes" ref_T90ZcEpP %}.
      {% endnote %}

    * **Enable "Tags" filter**: If enabled, the filter will show the tags available for search.

      {% note info %}
-     For the "Tags" filter to be displayed, you need to have {% link "tags set up" ref_6nFoxYf1 %} in your store.
+     For the "Tags" filter to be displayed, you need to have product tags set up in your store.
+For more info, see {% link "Product Tags" ref_6nFoxYf1 %}.
      {% endnote %}

    * **Show only available attributes and tags for products in category**: If enabled, X-Cart generates a data cache that is used to display in the filter only the attribute values and tags that are actually used for the products in the category being viewed.